Updated: Nov 9, 2021

 There are 3 stages of labour.
 In the first stage the cervix gradually opens up (dilates).
 In the second stage the baby is pushed down the vagina and is born.
 In the 3rd stage the placenta comes away from the wall of the uterus and is also pushed out of the vagina.

-The First Stage of Labor: Early Labor and Active Labor
+The First Stage of Labor: Early Labour and Active Labour

 Your cervix dilates and efface; 0-4 cm

 The contractions are short and usually mild.
 They may be 20 minutes apart and very inconsistent( take note if your contractions are growing more intense, regular, lasting and becoming closer together)